lsst-dm/dmtn-011/index.rst

 nGrowFootprint Test
 ^^^^^^^^^^^^^^^^^^^

-In this test, the nGrowFootprint configuration of **CModel** was varied from 0 to 10.
-The meas_base measurement algorithm starts with a galaxy "footprint", which is derived from the set of pixels above the detection threshold.
+In this test, the nGrowFootprint configuration of *CModel* was varied from 0 to 10.
+The meas_base meas*ShapeletPsfApprox*urement algorithm starts with a galaxy "footprint", which is derived from the set of pixels above the detection threshold.
 This default footprint is used when nGrowFootprint = 0.
 For positive values of nGrowFootprint, the measurement area is expanded in all directions by that amount.
 Values of nGrowFootprint which would extend the footprint beyond the bounds of the original postage stamp are not allowed.

   .. figure:: /_static/nGrow.larger.png
      :name: nGrow.larger